Slevinski/slevinski.github.io/series/dms-plan/entries/data-management-and-sharing-plan/essay.md

 - preparing repository-facing outputs
 - repeating the process when updates are required

-This is the messy middle of research data work.
+This is the workflow implementation layer of research data work.

 The DMS Plan only becomes meaningful when this middle layer is understood and supported.